Here’s how to save money on meat by purchasing through the nationwide buying club Zaycon Fresh. This is my honest review of Zaycon Fresh.

 Sometimes, we simply have to compromise.
 When we can’t afford all organic, we focus on buying whole, real foods instead.
 We strive to buy hormone and antibiotic-free meat, as we feel like this is especially important.

-Still, our food budget gets eaten away much too quickly.
+Still, our food budget drains away much too quickly.

-A few years ago someone introduced me to Zaycon Foods.
+A few years ago someone introduced me to Zaycon Fresh.
 The company is a buying club of sorts (except there are no extra fees–ever!) that delivers to locations all over the U.S.

 They specialize in fresh-from-the-farm meat and offer some produce as well.

-The Zaycon Foods delivery man was ready for us when we arrived to pick up the chicken!
+The Zaycon Fresh delivery man was ready for us when we arrived to pick up the chicken!

 Zaycon’s customers choose them for three reasons:

-Quality: They only sell what they eat themselves— high-quality, healthy food products.
+They only sell what they eat themselves — high-quality, healthy food products.

 Their most popular product is their fresh, boneless, skinless chicken breasts–which contain no hormones*, additives or artificial ingredients.
-The chicken comes directly from the farm and has never been frozen.
+The chicken comes directly from the farm and is never frozen.

 They sell the chicken in 40-lb. boxes–for only about $1.79 per lb.!
 (In contrast, the chicken breasts we buy at BJ’s are nearly $4 per pound.
 Check the prices before ordering…they fluctuate but are generally MUCH cheaper than at the grocery store!)